yng87/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD student of particle physics.
+I am a PhD student in particle physics.
 My interest is phenomenology, in particular astrophysical probe of physics beyond the standard model.